rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/14_lecture-M3.md

 - Practical Example of Nmap
 	- 1 STEP/goal : finding IP-address/Host of the device
 		- so "Nmap" tool will do network scanning via IP address <br>so first step i.e we need to see the IP address of a system <br>if we don't know IP address of a system then we couldn't able to scan
+		- STEP 1.0 : start kaliOS + metasploitable2(victim's system) <br>Note : if u close the victim's system - then IP address will not shown in KaliOS (attacker) <br>means victim's system is offline
 		- STEP 1.1 : Q : how to find out IP addresses of each system which are in range + which are online ✔<br>Ans : so we use a inbuilt tool i.e `netdiscover`
 		- `netdiscover` : command will scan all the IP addresses which are in range <br><img src="../notes-pics/03-Module/14_lecture/14_lecture-6-M3.jpg" alt="" width="500"/>
 		- `imp Note ⭐` : in above Pic of `netdiscover` , starting 2 or 3 pairs will remain same & only last pair will change ✔
-		- Q : How to know which IP addresses are in range of our System's IP address ✔<br>Ans : to check IP address of ur system : `ifconfig` & `inet 192.168.224.138` <br>- so here range is 3rd pair i.e `224` is a range <br>- so if starting 3 pairs of all those IP addresses are same = of our starting 3 pairs of IP address `192.168.224` <br>then those IP addresses are in our IP address range & last pair will be different of those each IP address ✔
+		- Q : How to know which IP addresses are in range of our System's IP address ✔<br>Ans : to check IP address of ur system : `ifconfig` & `inet 192.168.224.138` <br>- so here range is 3rd pair i.e `224` is a range <br>- so if starting 3 pairs of all those IP addresses are same = of our starting 3 pairs of our System's IP address `192.168.224` <br>then those IP addresses are in our system's IP address range & last pair will be different of those each IP address ✔
 		- in `netdiscover` command , when those different IP addresses comes in `224` of our IP address's range <br>then `netdiscover` will starting scanning those different IP addresses like this ✔ <br><img src="../notes-pics/03-Module/14_lecture/14_lecture-7-M3.jpg" alt="" width="500"/>
 		- so these networks/IP-addresses are shown which are in range of our IP address ✔
 		- Q : what is virtual & virtual machine ?<br>Ans : virtual machines are VMware , etc & kali linux installed inside of it called virtual OS